Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "I’m not jealous!
 I like bein’ able to walk straight!"

 He was *totally* jealous, even though by any normal standards the lad was practically a bull.
 On *this* team, though...
 Murray just gave his old friend a knowing look, then shivered as the water reached his own groin.
-Right next to the femoral artery, he could feel the chill seep into his bones. "...Sure could use some of that insulation myself… Christ…"
+Right next to the femoral artery, he could feel the chill seep into his bones. "...Sure could use some of that insulation myself...
+Christ..."

 "I woulda thought you’d be used to this.
 Aren’t you from the frozen bonnie northlands, where the freezing wind goes up your kilt?"